 Mr. Jemison helped countless young entrepreneurs start or buy businesses.
 His reputation for openness and integrity in all his business dealings inspired absolute trust among those who turned to him for advice and investment expertise.
 His motto was “work hard, and have fun doing it!”
 Those fortunate enough to have known Mr. Jemison will tell you he lived his own motto every day.

 Mr. Jemison contributed so much to the Birmingham business community—through the growth of businesses, the development of careers, and the creation of jobs and wealth for so many.
 His contributions to the community are still felt today.
-The Birmingham Venture Club is honored to offer its annual award in his name.
+The Alabama Venture Club is honored to offer its annual award in his name.
 John Jemison’s reputation as “deal maker” was firmly established long before the term “venture capital” came into vogue.
 He was truly Birmingham’s first venture capitalist.